 |Robo-Advisor||Financial Advisor||Android App Rating||iOS App Rating|

-Founded in 1975 and headquartered in Malvern, Pennsylvania, Vanguard had $7.1 trillion in assets under management as of January 2021.
+Founded in 1975 and headquartered in Malvern, Pennsylvania, Vanguard had more than $8.1 trillion in assets under management as of May 2023.

 Founder Jack Bogle invented index funds, and he championed a low-cost, long-term investing philosophy that continues to define the brokerage firm today.

 Vanguard is more limited in scope than some of its competitors.
 For example, it doesn’t offer banking services.
+And its customer service has fallen behind in recent years.
 But its no-frills, long-term approach makes it perhaps the best investment company for long-term, passive portfolio management.